Mampong Babies Home - History

 We also visited the Pre-School that was built to enable the older children to play with and integrate more with children from the town.
 As well as the kids from the Home nurses and teachers from both the hospital and nearby school leave their children there.

 After being shown around we then spent some time with Sister Mabel who had recently taken over from Sister Grace.
 We took the opportunity to present Mabel with some things that we had brought over with us.

 Mobberley continued to support the Babies Home, as well as supporting St. Anne's Church in Kumasi when Elvis became the Archdeacon of Manhyia.
 He moved to be the Archdeacon of Obuasi and in 2015 was made Acting Dean of Kumasi Cathedral.

-In 2012 as part of his sabbatical Ian again visited the Babies Home and met up with sister Mabel along with Margaret who was shortly to take over from her in running the Home.
+In 2012 as part of his sabbatical Ian again visited the Babies Home and met up with sister Mabel along with Margaret, or Maggie, who was shortly to take over from her in running the Home.
 In Mobberley there had been some fundraising with a charity Quiz Night at the local Church Inn in Mobberley.
 The money raised was presented to Mabel at the Home.